bcdev/kaleidoscope/README.md

     2025-04-30T09:42:20.638000Z <node> kaleidoscope 2025.1.0 [76069] [I] finished running processor
     2025-04-30T09:42:20.639000Z <node> kaleidoscope 2025.1.0 [76069] [I] elapsed time (seconds):    8.710

-and eventually produce a forecast output dataset.
+and eventually produce a randomized output dataset.
 Normally, the processor will terminate with an exit code of `0`.

 ### Error conditions